Oghma-Infinium/apostasy.githubio/TLDR.md

  - [Known Issues and Workarounds](/01Support/Known%20Issues)
  - [FAQs](/01Support/FAQs)

-Support asks that you search the wiki and [discord server](https://discord.gg/4WwqfK5yHg) before asking any questions.
+Support asks that you search the wiki and the <a href="https://discord.gg/4WwqfK5yHg" target="_blank" rel="noopener noreferrer">Waking Dreams discord</a> server before asking any questions.

 For web users you can search by entering your criteria into the search bar at the top of the page.